 Tim Neville, travel writer

 A number of destinations have reacted to this increase in tourist numbers by changing laws or taking other action to limit arrivals.
-Here are just a few of the law changes that were imposed in 2017.
+Here are just a few of the changes in laws that were passed in the last few years.

 It appears to be a number of factors creating a perfect storm; a few small ones and one great big fat one.